odaiwai/play_wordle/Readme.md

                         to the local files `wordle.words` once it is retrieved and can be reused using the `--local` default.

-   -s |  --system       Use the system dictionary if available.
+`-s |  --system`       Use the system dictionary if available.
 This is expected in
                         /usr/share/dict/words.
 This may be slightly different from the Wordle list and has proper nouns in it.
 The app makes a list of all of the five letter words from the system dict.

-   -l | --local         Use the local copy of the Wordle Words file if it exists.
+`-l | --local`         Use the local copy of the Wordle Words file if it exists.
                         This is now the default option.

+e.g.

-    e.g.$./play_wordle.py -w -b atne -a o3 -b sup -g .o...
+    $./play_wordle.py -w -b atne -a o3 -b sup -g .o...
     Parameters:  {
         "green": ".og..",
         "amber": [